DEPARTMENT OF PHYSICS

 Programs

 The Bachelor of Science (B. S.) is four-year degree (8 semester).
 Every year there are 80 students are enrolled in the undergraduate program.
-Students are selected based on their previous academic results as well as their performance in admission test.
+Students are selected based on their previous academic results as well as their performance in the admission test.

 Total marks obtained in each course will be converted into LG (Letter Grade) and GP (Grade Point) as follows: